vivmuk/vivMorph/README.md

 Then visit `http://localhost:8000` in your browser.

 #### Option B: Direct File Access
 Simply open the `index.html` file in your web browser.
-The app will:

-1. Prompt you to enter your Venice AI API key on first use
-2. Store the key securely in your browser's local storage
-3. Be ready to transform images!
+**Note**: For local development, you'll need to set up the environment variable.
+For production, deploy to Netlify and configure the environment variable in the Netlify dashboard.

-### 3. Test the API (Optional)
+### 4. Test the API (Optional)

 Use the included `test-api.html` file to verify your API key works:

 1. Open `test-api.html` in your browser
-2. Your API key is pre-filled - just click "Test Models Endpoint"
+2. Enter your API key and click "Test Models Endpoint"
 3. If successful, try uploading an image and testing the transformation

 ## How to Use